 - Finally, reconnect the AirPods Pro with the iPhone and increase the volume adjusting it as you please.

-#5 — Low Power Mode on the iPhone
+Solution 5 — Check if Low Power Mode is on

 The maximum volume output is also hampered when the iPhone’s Low Power Mode kicks in.
 You can turn off the Low Power Mode on the iPhone to take advantage of what AirPods Pro truly has to offer.